 - The different areas of the Baltic Sea are characterized by different magnitudes of biomass of the nitrogen-fixing (diazotrophic) filamentous cyanobacteria (NFC) genera Aphanizomenon, Nodularia and Dolichospermum.
-During the study period 1990-2020 (June-August), the highest biomass occurred in the Northern Baltic Proper and the Gulf of Finland, whereas no or low biomass of nitrogen-fixing cyanobacteria appeared in the Bothnian Bay, the Kiel Bay and Kattegat area. - The biomass of nitrogen-fixing cyanobacteria (NFC) may show opposing trends in different sea areas.
-The examples below confirm that the sea areas have to be evaluated separately: - Simultaneous occurrence of extremely low biomass in the Arkona Basin and Bornholm Basin versus relatively high biomass in the neighbouring Eastern Gotland Basin in 2004, 2005, 2017 and 2018. - ο High cyanobacteria biomass in the Gulf of Finland (342 μ g / L) and the Eastern Gotland Basin (283 μ g / L) but very low in the southern areas of the Baltic Sea (17-79 μ g / L) in 2017. - Non-parametric Seasonal Mann-Kendall test revealed statistically significant temporal trends both in the total biomass of nitrogen-fixing filamentous cyanobacteria (NFC) and in the biomasses of individual genera in separate sea areas, even though the year-to-year variability in the biomass is high: - o Decreasing trend for Aphanizomenon biomass in Arkona Basin. - o Decreasing trend for Nodularia biomass in the Gulf of Finland but only in July. - o Increasing trend for sum of NFC biomass, and each separate genus in the Bothnian Sea since the mid of the 1990s. - O Increasing trend for sum of NFC, Dolichospermum and Nodularia biomass at the Landsort Deep Station as well as to a small extent for sum of NFC, Aphanizomenon and Dolichospermum in the Bay of Mecklenburg. - o Increasing trend for Aphanizomenon and Dolichospermum biomass in the Eastern Gotland Basin. - The genus Nodularia is more common in the central and southern part of the Baltic Sea compared to the northern part i.e. in the gulfs of Bothnia, Finland and Riga, where the genus Aphanizomenon dominates.
-Dolichospermum is the dominant genus only in the Kiel Bay and the Bothnian Bay where the total biomass of diazotrophic cyanobacteria is very low.
+During the study period 1990-2021 (June-August), the highest biomass occurred in the Northern Baltic Proper and the Gulf of Finland, whereas no or low biomass of nitrogen-fixing cyanobacteria appeared in the Bothnian Bay, the Kiel Bay and Kattegat area. - The biomass of NFC may show opposing trends in different sea areas, indicating that particular subareas of the Baltic Sea should be considered separately (examples in Wasmund et al., 2014 and next updates). - Not only the sub-areas of the Baltic Sea should be evaluated separately for NFC biomass development, but even the coastal regions of some sub-areas should be considered separately from the offshore areas as they differ significantly from each other.
+This mainly applies to large basins such as Bornholm Basin and Eastern Gotland Basin where the distance between shore stations and offshore sea stations exceeds 70 km. - Following update of the HELCOM Monitoring and Assessment Strategy from 25.2.2022 in this report we presented variability of the NFC biomass separately in the Gulf of Finland Eastern and the Gulf of Finland Western as well as in the Pomeranian Bay separated in the south-western part of the Bornholm Basin. - Non-parametric Seasonal Mann-Kendall test revealed statistically significant temporal trends both in the total biomass of NFC and in the biomasses of individual genera in separate sea areas (Kownacka et al., 2020 and 2021).
+However, in the newly separated areas of the Baltic Sea: the Gulf of Finland Eastern, the Gulf of Finland Western and the Pomeranian Bay, no statistically significant time trends of NFC biomass were found (Tab.1). - The genus Nodularia is more common in the central and southern part of the Baltic Sea compared to the northern part i.e. in the gulfs of Bothnia, Finland and Riga, where the genus Aphanizomenon dominates.
+Dolichospermum is the dominant genus only in the Kiel Bay and the Bothnian Bay where the total biomass of NFC is very low.